dyune/grocheap-project/README.md

 ## 📘 **About**
 The **Grocery Web Scraper** extracts product data from grocery store websites.
 It can be used to:
-- 🛒 **Track Prices**: Get updates on grocery prices.
-- 📈 **Compare Products**: Compare the cost of the same product across multiple stores.

-This tool is ideal for personal budgeting, data collection, and even market analysis for businesses interested in tracking price fluctuations.
+This tool could become ideal for personal budgeting, data collection, and even market analysis for businesses interested in tracking price fluctuations.

 ---